 When it comes to being nice, everyone in this county has a story.

-Editor’s Note: Mower County, Minnesota, was selected as one of Reader’s Digest’s Nicest Places in America.
+Editor’s Note: Mower County, Minnesota, was selected as one of Reader’s Digest’s Nicest Places in America in 2018.
 Meet the winner, find out how the finalists were selected, and hear from our chief judge, Robin Roberts.

 Jason Ferch, a social worker from Mower County, Minnesota, dedicated his life to helping folks with severe disabilities.
 But he wasn’t comfortable in his own home for 14 years after losing the use of his legs in a tragic accident.

 Ferch constantly and selflessly put the needs of his neighbors first.
 He didn’t renovate his own home to accommodate his wheelchair, but he helped others acquire the permits to do similar renovations.

 “Jason was their support person for daily living,” said Shannon Ferch, his wife.
 “He was a magnificent social worker.”